-Applicants are required to comply with the regular admission requirements of the Office of Graduate Education and Research, which includes an undergraduate grade point average of 3.0.
+Applicants are required to comply with the regular admission requirements of the College of Graduate Studies, which includes an undergraduate grade point average of 3.0.
 In addition, students must have either: a) a bachelor's degree in the biological sciences, or b) a minimum of 24 credit hours in undergraduate Biology courses, or equivalents, with a minimum GPA in these courses of 3.0.
 Transcripts of applicants will be evaluated on an individual basis.

 Applicants are also expected to have a background in other sciences, with a total of 16 credits of coursework from at least two of the following areas: chemistry (general chemistry, organic chemistry, or biochemistry), geography (geographic information systems), geology (physical geology, soils or hydrology), physics or statistics.
 At least 12 of these credits are expected to be accompanied by a lab.
 Other courses may be accepted with the approval of the department.